crosleythomas/blog/posts/tf_start_to_finish/dataload.md

 ```

 ## Creating a dataset_input_fn
-Since we are constrained to using a <a href="https://www.tensorflow.org/api_docs/python/tf/data/Dataset#make_one_shot_iterator" target="_blank">one_shot_iterator</a> with Estimators instead of an <a href="https://www.tensorflow.org/api_docs/python/tf/data/Dataset#make_initializable_iterator" target="_blank">initializable_iterator</a>, which is useful for switching between train, validation, and test, I abstract away the dataset creating one level.
+Since we are constrained to using a <a href="https://www.tensorflow.org/api_docs/python/tf/data/Dataset#make_one_shot_iterator" target="_blank">one_shot_iterator</a> with Estimators instead of an <a href="https://www.tensorflow.org/api_docs/python/tf/data/Dataset#make_initializable_iterator" target="_blank">initializable_iterator</a>, which is useful for switching between train, validation, and test, I abstract away creating the dataset by one level.
 As we will see later, this is useful when switching from training to evaluation.
 This function pretty much stays the same across projects.

 ```
 ################################